 We will continue to support art and culture from a global perspective hand in hand with our guests from around the world.
 We are also going to continue to consider what contributions can be made only by the Hotel Okura ,and fervently hope that the exchange born under our roof will stir people's souls and become a creative force for making tomorrow's society better.

 This is a series of free concerts allowing guests to enjoy various performances, by young musicians, of classical pieces and works in other genres as well.
 Glasses of complimentary sparkling wine are also served at the venue.
-In March 2015, we staged a special concert to celebrate the 340th installment in the series.

 The annual award was instituted to nurture and support the growth of promising musicians and to assist Japan’s artistic and cultural advancement.
 The awardees are presented with a grant and a supplementary prize.
 We also host a special edition of Lobby Concert 25 that features the awardees and is well attended by music lovers.